nlwillia/kotlintest/README.md

 ## Artifactory Setup

 This example assumes you want to use a private repository server for all remote dependencies of the build.
-(If you don't, see `repos.gradle` for a workaround.)
 A private server has several advantages:
 - It increases the likelihood that your build will work consistently even if upstream providers are down or slow.
 - You have the flexibility to selectively deploy edge or override releases to problematic dependencies without losing the convenience of Gradle-style dependency declaration.
 - Larger organizations may use a private repository for license monitoring or security purposes.